 4. Kharkhorin (Karakorum) in Mongolia.

-Kharhorin, once the capital of the Mongolian empire, is the home of Erdin Zu Math.
-It is one of the most beautiful places and the oldest and largest Buddhist temple in Mongolia, attracting tourists.
+Kharhorin, as the capital of the Mongolian empire, is the house of Erdin Zu Math.

-Located in Primary Mongolia, near the picturesque Orkhon valley, Khurgorin offers an attractive glimpse into the Mongols’ history.
+Placed in number one Mongolia, close to the picturesque Orkhon valley, Khurgorin offers an appealing glimpse into the Mongols’ records.

 Ardin Zu Math, built during the sixteenth century, is the most important appeal.